FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/tracking-guide.md

    <ff-checkout-tracking-item record-id="10321943" count="1"></ff-checkout-tracking-item>
 </ff-checkout-tracking>
 ```
-If you want to send the tracking request to a channel different from the one configured in ff-communication, use the `channel` attribute.
+If you want to send the tracking request to a channel different from the one configured in `ff-communication`, use the `channel` attribute.
 ```html
 <ff-checkout-tracking disable-auto-tracking>
    <ff-checkout-tracking-item record-id="10321926" count="5" channel="[NEW_CHANNEL]"></ff-checkout-tracking-item>